spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/basic-usage/thinking-in-events.md

 }
 ```

 With this in place only a projector will save state.
-The `BrokeReactor` will send out a mail when an account goes broke (but not if the account was already broke).
+The `BrokeReactor` will only send out a mail when an account goes broke.
+No mails will be sent if the account was already broke.
 When the account goes above zero and goes broke again a new mail will be sent.
 When replaying all events, no mail will get sent, but all account state will be correct.